 Poor leaders get caught up in all they’ve done to rise and stay there.
 Better leaders are selfless.
 They do what it takes for their teams or company, and wouldn’t ask others to do anything they wouldn’t do.

 Tip: Before you assign work or set goals, ask: “Is this good for the company, team, and individual to do?
 Would I do it?”
-If the answer is no to either, then change course.
+If the answer is no to any of those, then change course.

 Great leaders remain positive but keep it tempered with a dose of reality.
 They recognize what’s possible and improbable, and lean toward the upside.
 Then they set a plan based on the reality of both.

-Tip: Talk to your biggest challenges and invite them to poke holes in your theories and projections.
+Tip: Talk to your main devil’s advocates and invite them to poke holes in your theories and projections.